How Does Purple Bricks Work?

 Purplebricks Costs vs. High Street Estate Agents

-Note that Purple Bricks scrapped the money back guarantee meaning that if the property doesn’t sell, Purple Bricks will keep the fee.
-This means that if change your mind or you can no longer sell for whatever reason, you cannot claim anything back.
+It’s important to note that if the house doesn’t sell, Purple Bricks will keep the fee.
+This means that if change your mind or you can no longer sell, you cannot claim anything back.
+Also, with traditional estate agents, there are no limits or costs for viewings.

-It’s worth noting that most other online estate agents (excluding ourselves) adopt a similar pricing model to Purple Bricks
+It’s worth noting that most other online estate agents (excluding ourselves) adopt a similar pricing model to Purple Bricks.

-Purple Brick Houses for Sale
+Purple Bricks Houses for Sale

 Here you can enter the town, city or postcode as well as the radius, property type, minimum/maximum prices and bedroom numbers.